black-desk/dde-go/README.md

 Your go workspace will be ready at GOPATH mode in `./.gopath`, as the GOPATH environment variable set.

+## Note

-This setup will not take effect when you are out side of this directory.
+1. This setup will not take effect when you are out side of this directory.
 So your other gomod-base projects will work just like before.

-You might recive a warning from gopls for the lastest version of gopls not support 1.15.9, but it seems to work fine.
+2. You might recive a warning from gopls for the lastest version of gopls not support 1.15.9, but it seems to work fine.

+3. As cgo is used in dde, you have to install other non-go build dependencies yourself.

 [==link1==]: https://github.com/syndbg/goenv
 [==link2==]: https://github.com/black-desk/dotfiles/tree/master/private_dot_local/lib/goenv_hook